Fractions for Class 4

 Answer: d) 117

-Explanation: If the denominators are the same, then add the numerators and put that answer over the denominator.
+Explanation: We know that if the denominators are the same, then we add the numerators and put that answer over the denominator.

 Sum = 57 + 27 + 17